emilydaykin/Internet-Series-Database-Client/README.md

     except Exception as err:
       print(f'Error "{err}" for the URL {url}')
   ```
-- Creating comments data using the User and Series models (be):
+- Creating comments data using the User and Series models:

   ```
   // Full code: $db/seed.js